binderiya-bya/binderiyabyambasuren/content/authors/admin/_index.md

 title: Binderiya Byambasuren
 ---

 I am a PhD Candidate in Economics at [American University](https://www.american.edu/).
 I am a labor economist with a focus on household decision-making and gender inequality.
-I am also interested in applied game theory and computational economics.
+My other research interests include applied game theory and computational economics.

-I am on the 2022/2023 Economics Job Market and will be available for interviews in the upcoming ASSA Job Market.
+I am on the 2022/2023 Economics Job Market and will be available for interviews at the upcoming ASSA Meeting.

 You can find my [CV](https://binderiyabyambasuren.com/uploads/CV.pdf) and [Job Market Paper](https://binderiyabyambasuren.com/uploads/JMP.pdf).